Gangonator/org.openhab.binding.shelly/README.md

 Channel definitions are subject to change with any alpha or beta release.
 Please make sure to delete all Shelly things when updating the binding and clean out the JSON DB:
 - delete all Shelly things from PaperUI's Inbox and Thing list
 - stop OH
+- run openhab-cli clean-cache
+- check the JSON db files for shelly references, remove all entries
 - copy the jar to the addons/ folder
-- run openhab-cli clean-cache
 - start OH, wait until everything is initialized
 - run the device discovery